Juliet Schlefer, Soprano

 Minuit pile et face from Chants de terre et de ciel

-The full cycle was performed this spring by Sarah Thune and Juliet Schlefer
+From a performance of the full cycle by Sarah Thune and Juliet Schlefer

 Untitled design.png